Ship From Store Strategy

 What is Ship from Store?

 Ship from Store is a fulfillment operation that enables retailers to use inventory from their store locations to fulfill orders.
 Instead of fulfilling orders from distribution centers that are potentially long distances away from customers, orders are fulfilled at the retail stores themselves and shipped directly to the customer.
 Leveraging inventory in the stores can often reduce shipping costs and maximize inventory turnover.
 Ship from Store is an omnichannel solution that turns physical stores into active fulfillment centers.

 Benefits of Ship from Store

 Retail sales are rapidly moving from stores to online.
 Online sales are continuing to grow and will necessitate further fulfillment capabilities as customers shop from their computer or mobile device.
-According to an eMarketer report, online sales as a percentage of global retail sales will reach 17.5% by 2021.
+According to an eMarketer report, online sales as a percentage of global retail sales will reach 17.5 percent by 2021.

 An optimal store fulfillment strategy that takes into account store labor, inventory positioning and exceptions is key to responding to the rise of online sales.
 Retailers can optimally balance cost and customer service when implementing ship from store, which provides several key benefits: